Aerial view of a South African suburban neighbourhood at golden hour, terracotta rooftiles and tree-lined streets with bushveld on the horizon

 Yvonne van Wyk

-What shapes the South African property market?
+The forces shaping the South African property market

 The South African property market is shaped by macroeconomic forces: interest rates, inflation, employment levels, and consumer confidence, and by intensely local factors: school catchment zones, municipal service delivery, suburb trajectory, and the specific buyer pool active at any given price point.
 No national trend tells you what your street will do.
 But understanding the macro context helps you read the local signals correctly, and knowing your specific market tells you what the national numbers mean in practice for your transaction.

 Interest rates set the affordability ceiling.
 Location determines what that ceiling buys.
-The agent who works in your suburb daily tells you which of the two matters more in your specific transaction and where to focus your preparation.
+The agent who works in your suburb daily tells you which of the two counts more in your specific transaction and where to focus your preparation.

 Key takeaways